- Group Tours

 One of the four greatest festivals in Tohoku, held every summer in Sendai

-Yomemi Matsuri is a local festival of Akita which literally translates to
+Yomemi Matsuri is an Akita festival which literally translates to